How to Write a Children’s Fiction Book

 GET YOUR COPY TODAY!
 Just click on the Buy Now button:

-Please note that after you purchase the ebook, you will need to click on the option to “Go back to karenrcfv@yahoo.com site” to be brought to the download page.)
+SUPER IMPORTANT NOTE: If you purchase the ebook through PayPal, you will need to click on the PayPal option to “Go back to kcioffiventrice@gmail.com site” to be brought to the download page.

-If for any reason you’re not completely satisfied with my Fiction Writing for Children ebook, just send me an email (kcioffiventrice -AT- gmail DOT com) within 7 days of purchase and I’ll refund your money!
+If for any reason you’re not completely satisfied with “How to Write a Children’s Fiction Book” ebook, just send me an email (kcioffiventrice @gmail .com) within 7 days of purchase and I’ll refund your money!

 Can’t get any safer than that.
 GET YOUR COPY TODAY!

-Final Note: Since you never know what can happen in cyberspace, if for any reason the download of your purchase doesn’t work, PLEASE send me an email to kcioffiventrice – AT- gmail – .com and I’ll send it personally.
+Final Note: Since you never know what can happen in cyberspace, if you are not able to get the download of “How to Write a Children’s Fiction Book” after your purchase, PLEASE email me at kcioffiventrice @gmail .com and I’ll send it to you directly.

 ==============================